-- Go to the desk and get the duty key ring and walkie-talkie. - Make sure the desk assistant has contacted the Duty RD to inform them of the alarm. - Open the fire panel for the fire department (using the key). - Distribute fire tags to other RAs/housing staff arriving on scene. - Study the Fire panel in the building lobby to determine the source of the trouble. - Look for the firefighters to arrive. - Direct them to the panel-assist as needed, assure safe, efficient evacuation of residents from lobby. - Aid the desk assistant in locking up the money in the safe, and securing the desk. - Remain by the fire panel to provide assistance to the duty RD, if needed. - Do not let anyone back into the building until you get a signal from the duty RD or the fire captain. - Collect all fire cards when the incident is over.
+- Go to the desk and get the duty key ring and walkie-talkie. - Make sure the desk assistant has contacted the Duty RD to inform them of the alarm. - Open the fire panel for the fire department (using the key). - Distribute fire tags to other RAs/housing staff arriving on scene. - Study the Fire panel in the building lobby to determine the source of the trouble. - Look for the firefighters to arrive. - Direct them to the panel-assist as needed, assure safe, efficient evacuation of residents from lobby. - Remain by the fire panel to provide assistance to the duty RD, if needed. - Do not let anyone back into the building until you get a signal from the duty RD or the fire captain. - Collect all fire cards when the incident is over.